Frojd/wagtail-geo-widget/README.md

 ## Requirements

-- Python 2.7 / Python 3.4 / PyPy
+- Python 2.7 / Python 3.5
-- Django 1.8+ and GeoDjango
+- Wagtail 1.7+ and Django (with GeoDjango)

 ## Installation